NookRocket/api-social-js/readme.md

 `src/test` is to testing in parallel mode

-This project has CI/CD pipeline
+This project also has CI/CD pipeline